 Yesterday we onboarded our 100th customer on Recruiterflow in less than 100 days (83 days to be exact).
 We rolled out our product on 21st July and reached this milestone on 12th October.
 What a journey it has been!

 Following are some of the tactics which we used to reach this milestone:

 Pre-product feedback from relevant stakeholders

-Long before we started developing the product we created a basic wireframe of the product and reached out to recruiters (50+), founders (20+) at various target companies globally for an early feedback on our ideology.
+Long before we started developing the product we created a basic wireframe the product and reached out to recruiters (50+), and founders (20+) at various target companies globally for early feedback on our ideology.
 This not only helped us get some valuable feedback but a number of these companies also adopted our product once we launched.

 Keyword research and content creation

-We prepared the content for these collaterals way before we launched our product and published our first blog post on 17th April.
+We prepared the content for these collaterals way before we launched our product and published our first blog post on the 17th of April.
 From May-October our impressions and clicks have grown by almost 100% monthly with a constantly increasing CTR.